aswinipathipati/MACHINE_LEARNING/README.md

 # MACHINE_LEARNING
-this project is done on basis of many projects like regression, etc.
+IRIS Dataset machine learning classification project. this project is done using concepts like Logistic Regression, Random Forest, Decision Trees. used different modules like Seaborn, Pandas, Matplotlib.
+Accuracy increased by 2%, and got accuracy as 96%.